 A barebones theme for Jekyll, which doesn't need any dependencies except jekyll-redirect-from

-, if you want to redirect pages.
+, if you want to redirect pages without any web server configuration.
 It is optimized for fast build speeds as well.

 Its purpose is to be a minimalist, single-author theme.
 Because there is no menu, pages can be manually linked in the body of index.md